Jai Hind (2019 film)

-Jai Hind is a 2019 Indian, Bhojpuri language action romantic drama film directed by Firoj and jointly produced by Abhay Sinha, Prashant Jammuwala, Aparna Shah, Prashant Gurnani and Sameer Aftab with co-produced by Madz Movies and Padam Singh.
-It stars Pawan Singh and Madhu Sharma in the lead roles, while Aakanksha Awasthi, Priyanka Pandit, Mir Sarwar, Sanjay Pandey, Apurv Ratan, Brijesh Tripathi, Anoop Arora, Pervez Malik, Anita Sahgal, Mehnaaz Shroff and Sanjay Verma in supporting roles.
-One of producer of this film Sameer Aftab make a friendly appearance and "Luliya Mangele" fame Nidhi Jha make a special appearance in this film.
+Jai Hind is a 2019 Indian, Bhojpuri language action romantic drama film directed by Firoz Khan and jointly produced by Abhay Sinha, Prashant Jammuwala, Aparna Shah, Vishal Gurnani and Sameer Aftab.
+It was co-produced by Madz Movies and Padam Singh.
+It stars Pawan Singh and Madhu Sharma in the lead roles, while Aakanksha Awasthi, Priyanka Pandit, Mir Sarwar, Sanjay Pandey, Apurv Ratan, Brijesh Tripathi, Anoop Arora, Pervez Malik, Anita Sahgal, Mehnaaz Shroff and Sanjay Verma are in supporting roles.
+One of producers of this film Sameer Aftab makes a friendly appearance and "Luliya Mangele" fame Nidhi Jha makes a special appearance in this film.